Nom Nom logo

 Five things you can do right now

 1. Gather a pet first aid kit.
 If you have an extra human first aid kit lying around, that’s a good place to start.
 But there’s a few other items we’d recommend adding, namely 3% hydrogen peroxide to help induce vomiting and some flea or tick prevention medicine, as well as an anti-itch and antibiotic cream — plus some over-the-counter diphenhydramine (aka Benadryl).
-Some probiotics never hurt, either, as diarrhea is one of the most common (and curable) emergencies you’ll run into.
+It may help to have probiotics on hand to support digestive health, as diarrhea is one of the most common (and curable) emergencies you’ll run into.

 2. Get a disaster alert sticker.
 The ASPCA offers donation-based pet safety packs that include door clings and stickers to help notify firefighters, police officers and first responders of your pets’ presence in the event of an evacuation or emergency.